macalinao/preston/README.md

 });
 ```

+The following fields are exposed in the request object:
+* `doc` -- The document being retrieved, or null if not operating on a document route
+* `parentDoc` -- The parent document being retrieved.
+Used for nested routes.
+* `req.query` - The `populate` and `sort` fields are parsed beforehand, `populate` being an Array of Strings and `sort` being an object.

 #### Authentication middleware example with Passport
 Here is an example of using [Passport](http://passportjs.org/) to restrict access to a document: